gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/Signals-gij-cloud.md

 #### Track and improve team productivity

-Signals displays your team's Jira and Git activity over time.
-Track current tasks and monitor progress.
+Signals displays your team's Jira and Git activity over time, enabling you to track current tasks and monitor progress.

 Signals shows Jira activity for all users.
-When you install [Git Integration for Jira](https://www.gitkraken.com/git-integration-for-jira), branches, commits, pull requests, and tags appear automatically in views.
+When you install [Git Integration for Jira](https://www.gitkraken.com/git-integration-for-jira), branches, commits, pull requests, and tags appear automatically in your views.

 <div class="bbb-callout bbb--tip">
     <div class="irow">